wayne-xiu/Notes/CVRV/Modern C++ for Computer Vision and Image Processing.md

 - mv <source> <dest> - move

-- Using placeholders: can be used with most terminal commands: ls, rm, mv
+- Using placeholders: can be used with most terminal commands(powerful and flexible): ls, rm, mv

   - \* : Any set of characters